Academics

 Students must have completed English and 4 of the following courses in their grade with an average of 90% or better.
 Calculations will be made using English and the top 4 marks in the other subject areas.
 AP courses that have dual credit will only have the AP mark used in the calculation.

-Note: Any mark less than a "B" (73%) will disqualify you from Principal's HR
+Note: Any mark less than a "A" (86%) will disqualify you from Principal's HR

-• MATHEMATICS: Math 9, Foundations of Math Precalculus 10, Foundations of Math 11, Precalculus Math 11, Foundations of Math 12, Precalculus Math 12, Calculus 12
+• MATHEMATICS: Foundations of Math Precalculus 10, Foundations of Math 11, Precalculus Math 11, Foundations of Math 12, Precalculus Math 12, Calculus 12

 Principal's Honour Roll is calculated each summer and certificates will be emailed out to parents.